nikodemus/foolang/README.md

 Foolang is a Smalltalk-inspired object language that tries to take some lessons from catenative languages to heart.

-## Goals & Beliefs
+## Goals & Beliefs & Suspicions

-- Code should be easy to read from left to right.
+- Code should be written and read left-to-right.
-- Code with less variables is easier to read and factor.
+- The less variables one needs to express oneself clearly, the better.
-- Static typing is a good servant.
-- Mirrors are better than omnipresent metaobjects.
-- Files are better than images, but interactive development should be front and center.
+- Image based development is NOT a good idea.
+Being able to reproduce state is more important than saving it, and source files are actually a GOOD idea.
+- Smalltalk-style environment is still better than anything other languages have to offer: VM and JIT are a must to support interactive development, and the environment must be front and center, not an afterthought.
+- Good support for AOT compilation is needed for good performance: good performance means matching -O0 compiled C++ without jumping through hoops.
+This in turn requires type annotations and replacing metaobjects with mirrors, and possibly having value types of some sort to avoid layers of indirection.
+- Messages everywhere is the right idea, but given how Smalltalk needs to reserve ifTrue and some other messages for performance reasons, then maybe it would be better to just have control structures in the language as primitives?
 - Multithreading is everywhere.
 Either you have a solution for doing it well or you're irrelevant.
+Plan: global objects immutable, every thread has its own heap so GC pauses are per thread, passing objects between threads means copying the object.

 ## 0.1.0